derekfranks/getting_and_cleaning_data/README.md

-The run_analysis.R script assumes that the appropriate "UCI HAR Dataset" folder containing all of the relevant data files is your working directory.
+The run_analysis.R script assumes that the "UCI HAR Dataset" folder containing all of the relevant data files is your working directory.
 It does the following:

 1. Loads the dplyr and tidyr packages